How Does Stem Cell Therapy Work

 This makes stem cell therapy a great treatment alternative for those who are concerned about the long recovery time associated with a surgical procedure.

-Stem cell therapy usually costs between 20 and 50 percent less than surgery for treatments of the same ailment; this doesn't even account for the need for surgery revisions.
+Stem cell therapy usually costs between 20 and 50 percent less than surgery for treatments of the same ailment; this doesn’t even account for the need for surgery revisions.
+The range of cost is between $4,000 and $6,000, depending on your injury.

 If you have a medical issue that you need resolved, then you should seriously consider stem cell therapy as a treatment option.
 It is much less invasive than most other types of treatments and it allows your body to heal the way that it was meant to.